Expert says cop was justified in pinning down George Floyd

 “I certainly don’t have medical degrees, but I was always trained and feel it’s a reasonable assumption that if somebody’s, ‘I’m choking, I’m choking,’ well, you’re not choking because you can breathe,” he said.

-Chauvin, a 45-year-old white man, is on trial on charges of murder and manslaughter in Floyd’s death last May after his arrest of suspicion of passing a counterfeit US$20 at a neighbourhood market.
+Chauvin, a 45-year-old white man, is on trial on charges of murder and manslaughter in Floyd’s death last May after his arrest on suspicion of passing a counterfeit US$20 at a neighbourhood market.

 The defence began presenting its case on Tuesday after the prosecution rested following 11 days of testimony and a mountain of video evidence.